mathieutu/serve-my-app/README.md

 **✨ Features:**

-Includes a fully customizable Express Server:
+Includes a fully customizable Express Server, which allows you to:

- 1. Just add your api routes into your project (with import/export support) without thinking to something else.
+ - Serve your Javascript application, with routing handling.
- 2. Optionally, add automatic fallback to the JavaScript app, to serve both the api and the application with only one command.
+ - Add directly your api routes into your project, without thinking to something else.

-# Table of contents
+## Table of contents

 - [Getting started](#Getting-started)
 - [Configuration](#Configuration)